Pressured Speech in Bipolar Disorder – Causes, Symptoms & Treatment

 Pressured speech considered to be one of the most difficult symptoms of bipolar mania.
 The reason for this is, it’s difficult to control or stop when it happens.
 The fact is that pressured speech can be due to a variety of potential disorders.
 These complications may vary widely among individuals.
 It may have wide-ranging repercussions or complications in all aspects of life but none of them are as significant.

 Likeliness of experiencing periods of low self-esteem is more in a person with bipolar depression.
 Additionally, they are more likely to have suicidal tendencies or risk violent actions.
 In such cases, temporary hospitalization may be necessary.

 A person with pressured speech might interrupt teachers and take over the direction of the class.
 It becomes really difficult or impossible for the teacher to continue teaching in the class.
-Out of irritation, the child may be removed from class, punished, and it sometimes results in an inability to continue in a normal school atmosphere.
+Out of irritation, she may remove the child from class and give punishment, and it sometimes results in an inability to continue in a normal school atmosphere.

 Pressured speech can affect the relationships and also those the person has relationships with.
 This may be due to their frequent mood changes.
 Regular communication with them is difficult and sometimes gets impossible.
 Stress and frustration are common if you live with someone having pressured speech.
 Break down of communication, sometimes leads to break down relationships as well.

 The symptoms of pressured speech can show up at an inappropriate time.
 Such as in work situations like work meetings, clients or customers interactions, and interacting with coworkers.
 The conditions are so disruptive in the workplace that it may lead to disciplinary actions and even losing a job.